razziedazzy/You-Stand-No-Chance/README.md

 ## Overview
-This Mod Adds New Things Like Scythes.
-This Mod Is For People That Want More Weapons But Want Them to Feel Like Vanilla MC.
+This Mod Adds New Things Like Scythes for now.

 ## Features
 - **Multiple Scythe Types**: Different scythes crafted from various materials such as iron, diamond, and netherite.